ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 and then modified after.

 4/26/2023

+1628
 Added A class called product.cs in the .models project and the fillowed the instructions jusk like Categorty.cs.

+1630
+made chnges to the ApplicationDb "public DbSet<Product> Products { get; set; }" and adding Migrations , with command "add-migration addProductToDb" checked the products, it is showing in the Database table